-2.6.4.
-An object's printed name is always considered to be the English language version of its name, regardless of the printed language.
+- 2.6.4.
+An object's printed name is always considered to be the English language version of its name, regardless of the printed language. - 2.6.5.
+A name or part of a name is equal to another name or part of a name only if it is an exact case-insensitive match.